Resonance frequency of different interfacial modes of a slug trapped in a milli-channel: Method of solution

-While solving for this region, we do not impose the no slip boundary condition at the walls.
-Instead, we calculate the horizontal slip velocity at $y=0, 1$ in the bulk and match it with the boundary layer solution to obtain the composite velocity field throughout the domain.
+Here, $s=x-1$ and $A_n$ is the amplitude of the n$^{\text{th}}$ surface mode of the interface.
+In this outer region, the no slip boundary condition is not imposed.
+Instead the horizontal slip generated from the bulk is matched with the wall boundary layer.